 $ iw dev

-From the below output, you can say that changes have been implemented successfully on the network adapter, which is capable of monitor mode.
+From the below output, you can say that changes have been successfully implemented on the network adapter, which is capable of monitoring mode.

 To start the internet, execute the below code, which will activate internet connectivity.